leoleo49/futu-quant-ocr-monitr/Readme.md

    - Open Task Scheduler.
    - Import the `quant-monitor.xml` file.
 2. **Configure Schedule**:
-   - Set the task to run every 1 hour.
+   - Set the task to run every 30 mins.
    - Ensure it is set to run when the user is logged on and with the highest privileges.

 ### Step 4: Run the Batch File